Clever/kayvee-go/README.md

 ## Change log

+- v7.0 - Migrate to Go modules and away from `gopkg.in`.
 - v6.0 - Introduced log-routing
 - v5.0 - Middleware logger now creates a new logger on each request.
   - Breaking change to `middleware.New` constructor.